mohammadahmadteq/ct-build-your-own-virtual-dom/exercise_description.md

-## Description:
+## Introduction to Virtual DOM:

-In this exercise, you will build your own Virtual DOM library.
-The Virtual DOM is a concept used by modern web frameworks such as React, Vue, and Angular to optimize web application performance.
+ Virtual DOM is a concept used by modern web frameworks such as React, Vue, and Angular to optimize web application performance.
 By using a Virtual DOM, changes in the application state are first reflected in the Virtual DOM, which then updates the actual DOM.
 This way, the framework only updates the necessary parts of the DOM, reducing the number of expensive DOM manipulations required.

 Here are general steps of how a virtual DOM funcions: